Mutiny of the Matoika: Voyage

 Training conditions aboard the ship were less than ideal throughout the voyage.
 Rough seas for parts of the journey hampered training and contributed to widespread seasickness.
 Although the long distance runners were able to practice by making multiple circuits of the ship, the sprinters and hurdlers were provided only a 70 yd cork track—two-thirds the length of the shortest track event at the games—on which to practice.
 Javelins were tethered by rope and aimed by their throwers at the sea, and, when thrown, would often come down in unexpected locations.
 The only facility for swimmers was a canvas saltwater tank set up on the lower deck; the tank split when filled for the first time.
 Even after it was repaired, the best the swimmers could do was to practice strokes while tied to the corner of the tank with a rope, and divers, with no other facilities available, were allocated just a few minutes a day in the tank.
 Conditions on the ship contributed to several injuries to athletes.
 During foggy weather, American decathlete Everett Ellis fell on the slippery deck, suffering a bad sprain, and shot putter Pat McDonald sprained his thumb while tossing a medicine ball on the pitching deck.

 Despite the problems encountered by some of the team, others were able to work out adequately.
 Fencers, wrestlers, and boxers were all able to work out in close-to-usual routines.
-But perhaps the most impressive training feat was a high jump by Richmond W. Landon who cleared a 5 ft 10 in high jump on the rolling deck, a jump not far off of his eventual gold-medal-winning (and Olympic record) jump of 6 ft 4.2 in.
+But perhaps the most impressive training feat was a high jump by Richmond W. Landon who cleared a 5 ft 10 in high jump on the rolling deck.
+He later achieved a gold-medal-winning (and Olympic record) jump of 6 ft 4.2 in.